-The following article is adapted from an original piece written by Rebecca Welker (FHFMA, CIA) in the U.S. John Gavens (Partner – Audit & Assurance, Crowe Horwath Australasia) has tailored the content for an Australian audience.
+The following article is adapted from an original piece written by Rebecca Welker (FHFMA, CIA) in the U.S. The content has been tailored for an Australian audience.

 In Australia, the most significant risks to healthcare organisations relate to clinical governance.
 However, traditionally internal audit activities have focussed on financial risks and controls, and have ignored clinical areas such as clinical governance.

 The scope and complexity of risk in the present highly regulated, value-driven healthcare environment requires healthcare organisations to rethink the value they are getting from their use of Internal Auditors.

 At Findex, we believe that by bringing together clinicians and internal audit professionals to work alongside each other, our clients are able to achieve better value through clinical audits across core elements/strategies of the health service.
 This may include measuring compliance of healthcare delivery and operations against industry standards, with the goal of identifying actions to address key risks and assist in improving care delivery and patient outcomes.

 In a 2013 position paper, the Institute of Internal Auditors (IIA) described a model for effective risk management and control consisting of three lines of defence; management control serving as the first line of defence, the various risk management and compliance oversight functions as the second, and independent assurance as the third.
 “All three lines should exist in some form at every organisation, regardless of size or complexity,” according to the IIA.1